What is a Wrap in Omaha Poker (PLO)?

-A “wrap” in Omaha is a term used to describe any straight-draw with more than 8 outs.
+A poker wrap, especially in Omaha, refers to any straight-draw with more than 8 outs, a unique feature in the game.
 These types of draws are impossible in Hold’em with the maximum number of outs being 8 for the open ended straight draw.

 Wraps are extremely important in Omaha since the regular 8 and 4 out straight-draws are often considered to be little more than garbage.
-Wraps are powerhouse hands in Omaha, especially in situations where they are accompanied by a flush draw or backdoor flush draw.
+Wrap poker hands are powerhouse tools in Omaha, especially in situations where they are accompanied by a flush draw or backdoor flush draw.
 Due to the sheer amount of outs some of these combo wrap draws have, it’s possible for them to be equity favourites even against strong made hands.

 Example of Wrap used in a sentence -> Learning about the different types of wrap is a really important exercise for an aspiring Omaha player.